Table of Contents

 Up to 2 years, potassium excretion, reabsorption of bicarbonate and H-ion buffer capacity is low.
 This capability increases with age.
 Bicarbonate levels in neonates are 18—20 mEq/L while adults have 24—26 mEq/L bicarbonate.
 The adult level is reached within the first year of life.
 Fractional excretion of sodium (FENa) is as high as 5 % immediately after birth, contrary to 1 % in the adult.

 Kidney maturation occurs rapidly in the first 6 months and is slower after that.
 Despite that it reaches adult maturation level in 2 years, children are more prone to injuries due to lower adaptation capacities.

 Serum creatinine is an index of renal function in neonates and children.
 Its concentration is highest at birth with a rapid drop in the first 2 weeks.
-It stabilizes at 0.3-0.4 mg/dL in infancy.
-Little changes occur in first 2 years of life, and after that, it increases with increased muscle mass.
+It stabilizes at 0.3—0.4 mg/dl in infancy.
+Little changes occur in the first 2 years of life, and after that, the serum creatinine level increases with increased muscle mass.